HermanMartinus/justsketchme-frontend/faq.md

 ## Subscriptions

-Subscriptions to [JustSketchMe Pro](https://gum.co/justsketchme) are on a periodic license where you will be billed according to the license period you choose.
-There is also a [one-time payment option](https://gum.co/justsketchme-lifetime/).
+Subscriptions to JustSketchMe Pro are on a periodic license where you will be billed according to the license period you choose.
+There is also a one-time payment option which is active in-perpetuity.

 You will be issued a license key after payment (it will also be emailed to you).
 You can then copy and paste the key into the app to activate all the features in the app.